Winged Lion Memorial: Description

 The two metre high Winged Lion is the work of the contemporary British sculptor Colin Spofforth.
 The Lion was cast in bronze at the artistic foundry in Horní Kalná, Hradec Králové Region.
 The Lion is placed on a concrete plinth covered by Czech granite.
 When viewed from above, the circular pedestal resembles the insignia of the Czech Air Force.
-The plinth riveted side coverings replicate the fuselage surface of aircraft of the day and since 2018 bear the names of all the Czechoslovakians who served with the Royal Air Force during the second world war.
+The plinth riveted side coverings replicate the fuselage surface of aircraft of the day and since 2018 bear the names of all the Czechoslovaks who served with the Royal Air Force during the second world war.
 In 2019 the site was extended with benches, information panels and paving around the plinth.

 Inscribed on the monument in both Czech and English is: This monument is an expression of the British Community’s lasting gratitude to the 2,500 Czechoslovak airmen who served with the Royal Air Force between 1940 and 1945 for the freedom of Europe.

 Also there is a quotation from British poet William Kean Seymour (1887-1975): "He fights for freedom, one of freedom's sons, lone in his aery sphere of blue and bronze."

 It was unveiled by the right honourable Sir Nicholas Soames MP on 17 June 2014 as a gift to the Czech and Slovak peoples from the British community living and working in Czechia and Slovakia.